Principles of Low Dissipation Computing from a Stochastic Circuit Model: Introduction

 While such theoretical results are general, to apply them to the problem of computing design requires a realistic physical representation of information processing, such as bit storage, measurement, and erasure.
-Some success has been made with non-linear single electron devices and Coulomb blockade systems \cite{devoret1990effect,wasshuber2001computational,bagrets2003full}, where the logical states are represented by the presence of a few electrons.
-More recently, thermodynamically consistent stochastic models have been proposed for transistors and non-linear electronic circuits \cite{gu2019microreversibility,gu2020counting,freitas2020stochastic}.
-Even though such models are capable of describing a broad range of nonlinear devices at a macroscopic level, they are based on continuum descriptions and therefore model parameters are chosen phenomenologically.
+Some success has been made with nonlinear single-electron devices and Coulomb blockade systems \cite{devoret1990effect,wasshuber2001computational,bagrets2003full}, where the logical states are represented by the presence of a few electrons.
+More recently, thermodynamically consistent stochastic models have been proposed for transistors and non-linear electronic circuits using either the continuous or discrete degrees of freedom \cite{gu2019microreversibility,gu2020counting,freitas2020stochastic}.
+For example, two-terminal devices, such as tunnel junctions, diodes, and metal-oxide-semiconductor (MOS) transistors, have been modeled as bi-directional Poisson processes embedded in a Markovian graph representing electron transfer \cite{freitas2020stochastic}.
+While such models can reproduce nonlinear current behaviors and noise characteristics, the nonlinearity has to be encoded by parametrizing the voltage dependence of the forward and backward rates.
 In this paper, we adopt a different approach where single logic gates are described by a tunnel junction model on the mesoscopic scale, combined with a capacitive circuit model for the charging and manipulation of the device.
+In this case, nonlinearity emerges from many interacting gates.
 Such an approach is able to describe electron transport processes consistent with the fluctuation theorems \cite{esposito2007fluctuation,nakamura2011fluctuation}, but also consistent with the complementary metal-oxide-semiconductor (CMOS) circuit platform used widely in modern computing devices.
 Therefore, it provides an ideal platform to study circuit behaviors with the tool of stochastic thermodynamics.

 In what follows, we demonstrate principles for low dissipation computing by constructing a stochastic model for logic circuits from a bottom-up approach.
 By working with elementary linear components, we can build nonlinear circuits that are thermodynamically consistent.
 We first introduce a model for single gates, including the NOT gate and the NAND gate, and discuss their physical properties.
 We then study the collective behaviors of these basic components, including spatial correlations within combinational circuits, and temporal correlations within sequential circuits, where the emphasis will be on circuit design principles.
 The logic circuits are finally modularized and scaled up to a computing device to illustrate how multiple components are synchronized to complete a computing task.
 Throughout, the thermodynamically consistent model enables a description of errors and dissipation.